AMS-QF/TAQ-Data/README.md

 # TAQ-Query-Scripts
 Included are the client side-scripts for access to the TAQ-Clickhouse Database remotely.
 Functionality is also included to clean and load the data into a user-specific directory.

+Detailed instructions are also included in Accessing the TAQ-Clickhouse Database PDF

 ## Setup

 ### Remote Setup